Is your man finishing too soon and you need some help closing that orgasm gap? We've compiled a list of 20 ways to make a guy last longer in bed.

 Getting fears out on the table beforehand helps alleviate some of the sexual anxiety that can cause men to climax too soon.

-Even if it's nothing big, you can talk through your issues and help reduce the likelihood of PE, ED, or other sexual anxiety-related problems.
+Even if it's nothing big, you can talk through your issues and help reduce the likelihood of PE, ED, or other sexual performance anxiety-related problems.

 Trust us that it's better to talk about them beforehand than worry about how to get him to last longer in bed during the act.